Information and Assistance Officers & Your Workers’ Compensation Case: What You Need to Know

 Are Information & Assistance Officers helpful?

 Yes.
 They are helpful in many ways.
 Information and Assistance Offices are familiar with a multitude of things.
-They are very familiar with the workings at their local WCAB offices.
-They are familiar with all of the DWC Staff at the WCAB including the Workers’ Compensation Judges.
-They have ongoing relationships with these individuals which allows them to effectively assist and provide information to those seeking information.
-Further, they have access to the case files through the State of California’s EAMS system and can obtain and review documents within the individual case files.
+They are very familiar with the workings of their local WCAB offices.
+They are familiar with all of the DWC Staff at the WCAB, including the Workers’ Compensation Judges.
+They have ongoing relationships with these individuals, allowing them to assist and provide information to those seeking information effectively.
+Further, they can access the case files through the State of California’s EAMS system and can obtain and review documents within the individual case files.

-Additionally, they are familiar with many of the attorneys, both applicant and defense, which practice at the board.
+Additionally, they are familiar with many of the attorneys, both applicant and defense, who practice at the board.

 From Your Observations, What Do I & A Officers Do?

-From my observations at the Workers’ Compensation Appeals Board, the I & A officers do a variety of things.
+From my observations at the Workers’ Compensation Appeals Board, the I & A officers do various things.
 They meet with the unrepresented injured workers at scheduled times.
-It appears that they prefer that appointments are scheduled.
+It appears that they prefer that appointments be scheduled.
 There may be the possibility of doing a walk-in meeting as well.
-It appears that they take their time and try to be as informative as possible.
+They take their time and try to be as informative as possible.
 They can provide various forms to Injured Workers and they can assist them with those forms.
-They can assist in walk-through settlements for Injured Workers that are in pro per.
-Also, when there is an Injured Worker whose case is on a calendar, they make the appearance on the hearing with the Injured Worker and show up before the Judge.
+They can assist in walk-through settlements for Injured Workers in pro per.
+Also, when an Injured Worker’s case is on a calendar, they appear at the hearing with the Injured Worker and show up before the Judge.
 This is usually for Conferences, Status, Priority, and Mandatory.
-I have seen I & A Officers interact with the Disability Evaluation Unit and have discussions with Judges to get their opinions on various issues concerning the unrepresented worker.
-They tend to be good at issue spotting and they have good knowledge of the insurance companies, doctors and attorneys that they may have encountered.
+I have seen I & A Officers interact with the Disability Evaluation Unit and discuss with Judges to get their opinions on various issues concerning the unrepresented worker.
+They tend to be good at issue spotting, and they have good knowledge of the insurance companies, doctors, and attorneys that they may have encountered.

 As an Attorney, Do You Find I & A Officers Helpful?

 Yes.
 They are helpful.
 I have no problem having someone interact with an I & A Officer.
-In the past, I have never questioned any advice that had been provided by the Information and Assistance Officers.
+In the past, I have never questioned any advice provided by the Information and Assistance Officers.
 Their information is accurate.

 Is there a difference between an Applicant’s Attorney and an Information and Assistance Officer?